Naja: Etymology

-The origin of this genus name is from the Sanskrit nāga (with a hard "g") meaning "snake".
-Some hold that the Sanskrit word is cognate with English "snake", Germanic: *snēk-a-, Proto-IE: *(s)nēg-o-, but this is unlikely.
-Mayrhofer calls this etymology "unglaubhaft ", "not credible", and suggests a more plausible etymology connecting it with Sanskrit nagna, "hairless, naked".
+The origin of the generic name, Naja, is from the Sanskrit nāga (with a hard "g") meaning "snake".
+Some hold that the Sanskrit word is cognate with English "snake", Germanic: *snēk-a-, Proto-IE: *(s)nēg-o-, but Manfred Mayrhofer calls this etymology "not credible", and suggests a more plausible etymology connecting it with Sanskrit nagna, "hairless" or "naked".

 Description

-Naja species vary in length and most are relatively slender-bodied snakes.
-Most species are capable of attaining lengths of 1.84 m.
-Maximum lengths for some of the larger species of cobras are around 3.1 m, with the forest cobra arguably being the longest species.
-All have a characteristic ability to raise the front quarters of their bodies off the ground and flatten their necks to appear larger to a potential predator.
-Fang structure is variable, all species except the Indian cobra (Naja naja) and Caspian cobra (Naja oxiana) have some degree of adaptation to spitting.
+Naja species vary in length, and most are relatively slender-bodied snakes.
+Most species are capable of attaining a total length (tail included) of 1.84 m.
+Maximum lengths for some of the larger species of cobras are around 3.1 m, with the forest cobra (Naja melanoleuca) arguably being the longest species.
+All have a characteristic ability to raise the front quarter of the body off the ground and flatten the neck to appear larger to a potential predator.
+Fang structure is variable.
+All species except the Indian cobra (Naja naja), Egyptian cobra (Naja haje) and Caspian cobra (Naja oxiana) have some degree of adaptation to spitting.

 Venom

 All species in the genus Naja are capable of delivering a fatal bite to a human.
-Most species have strongly neurotoxic venom, which attacks the nervous system, causing paralysis, but many also have cytotoxic features which cause swelling and necrosis, and have a significant anticoagulant effect.
+Most species have strongly neurotoxic venom, which attacks the nervous system, causing paralysis, but many also have cytotoxic features that cause swelling and necrosis, and have a significant anticoagulant effect.
 Some also have cardiotoxic components to their venom.

-Several Naja species, referred to as spitting cobras, have a specialized venom delivery mechanism, in which their front fangs, instead of ejecting venom downward through an elongate discharge orifice (similar to a hypodermic needle), have a shortened, rounded opening in the front surface, which ejects the venom forward, out of the mouth.
+Several Naja species, referred to as spitting cobras, have a specialized venom delivery mechanism, in which their front fangs, instead of ejecting venom downward through an elongated discharge orifice (similar to a hypodermic needle), have a shortened, rounded opening in the front surface, which ejects the venom forward, out of the mouth.
 While typically referred to as "spitting", the action is more like squirting.
-The range and accuracy with which they can shoot their venom varies from species to species, but it is used primarily as a defense mechanism.
+The range and accuracy with which they can shoot their venom varies from species to species, and it is used primarily as a defense mechanism.
 The venom has little or no effect on unbroken skin, but if it enters the eyes, it can cause a severe burning sensation and temporary or even permanent blindness if not washed out immediately and thoroughly.

-A recent study showed that all three spitting cobra lineages have evolved higher pain-inducing activity through increased phospholipase A2 levels, which potentiate the algesic action of the cytotoxins present in most cobra venoms.
-The timing of the origin of spitting in African and Asian Naja corresponds to the separation of the human and chimpanzee evolutionary lineages in Africa and the arrival of Homo erectus in Asia.
-The authors therefore hypothesise that the arrival of bipedal, tool-using primates may have triggered the evolution of spitting in cobras.
+A recent study showed that all three spitting cobra lineages have evolved higher pain-inducing activity through increased phospholipase A2 levels, which potentiate the pain-inducing action of the cytotoxins present in most cobra venoms.
+The timing of the origin of spitting in African and Asian Naja species corresponds to the separation of the human and chimpanzee evolutionary lineages in Africa and the arrival of Homo erectus in Asia.
+The authors therefore hypothesize that the arrival of bipedal, tool-using primates may have triggered the evolution of spitting in cobras.